textileio/textile/README.md

 #### Creating a mailbox

-Like creating a bucket, creating a new mailbox is done by constructing a configuration object.
+Like creating a bucket, create a new mailbox by constructing a configuration object.
 All fields are required.

 ```
 // Setup the mail lib
-mail := local.NewMail(cmd.NewClients("api.textile.io:443", false), local.DefaultConfConfig())
+mail := local.NewMail(cmd.NewClients("api.textile.io:443", true), local.DefaultConfConfig())

 // Create a libp2p identity (this can be any thread.Identity)
 privKey, _, err := crypto.GenerateEd25519Key(rand.Reader)